breezy-codes/Thoth-Tech-Code-Files/0-usage-examples/2-converttodouble1/README.md

-# Usage example creation for Convert to Double
+# Usage example creation for Square Calculation

-This is a usage example for converting a string to a double using SplashKit.
-The program takes user input for a number as a string, converts it to a double, and then displays the result.
+This is a usage example for calculating the square of a number entered by the user.
+The program converts the user's input from a string to a double and computes its square.
 The PR is [here](https://github.com/thoth-tech/splashkit.io-starlight/pull/999)

 ## Testing Python Code